 HOW TO PURCHASE:

 Most public libraries carry my book so you can read it for free – ask them to order it if your local library branch doesn’t have it in yet.
-You can also ask for it at your favourite bookshop (please support local booksellers!) or order it online (and please take a moment to leave a Customer Review online afterwards, too!):
+You can also ask for it at your favourite bookshop (please support local independent booksellers!) or order it online (and please take a moment to leave a Customer Review online afterwards, too!):

 - Amazon (This book launched as Amazon’s #1 NEW RELEASE in the Medicine/Public Health category!)